 - hostile cervical mucus

-Women who have irregular periods often have irregular ovulation, or don’t ovulate at all.
-You can also have regular periods and still not be ovulating.
-The only way to conclusively determine whether or not you’re ovulating is to have hormonal blood testing done by a physician, such as an infertility specialist.
+People who have irregular periods often have irregular ovulation or do not ovulate at all.
+You can also have regular periods and still not ovulate.

-Fertility declines with age, but even young women can have infertility issues.
-Talk to a fertility specialist if you’re having difficulty conceiving if:
+Fertility declines with age, but even young people can have infertility issues.
+Talk with a fertility specialist if you’re having difficulty conceiving if:

-- you’re under 35 and unable to get pregnant within one year of actively trying
+- you’re under 35 and unable to get pregnant within 1 year of actively trying

-- you’re over 35 and unable to get pregnant within six months of actively trying
+- you’re over 35 and unable to get pregnant within 6 months of actively trying

-Many infertility issues, in either partner, can be resolved without requiring expensive or invasive procedures.
-Keep in mind that the longer you wait, the more stress or anxiety you might feel each month.
-If you’re having sex during your fertile window and not getting pregnant, you don’t have to wait to seek out help.
+Many infertility issues in either partner can be resolved without expensive or invasive procedures.
+Keep in mind that the longer you wait, the more stress you might feel.
+If you’re having sex during your fertile window and not getting pregnant, you do not have to wait to get help.

-Some, though not all women, experience ovulation symptoms.
-Ovulation is a part of your fertile window, but pregnancy from sexual intercourse may occur up to five days prior, and one day after.
+Ovulation is a part of your fertile window, but pregnancy can happen up to 5 days prior and 1 day after you’ve ovulated.

-Ovulation predictor kits may help, but shouldn’t be used long term if pregnancy isn’t taking place.
-There are many causes of infertility which aren’t associated with ovulation.
-Many of these can be managed or treated with medical support.
+Ovulation predictor kits may help you pin down when you’re ovulating but should not be used long-term if you do not become pregnant.
+There are many causes of infertility that are not associated with ovulation.
+Many of these can be managed or treated with medical and infertility support.